I spent 28 years as a reporter and foreign correspondent for the Chicago Tribune. It was a great career—one that I’m proud of.

 Sadly, I don’t think that is the case today.
 Journalism today seems more intent on providing propaganda than impartial news.

 Reporters, the report said, have decided that just reporting the news accurately without bias or favor is no longer enough.
-Many have decided that it is their job to persuade readers and viewers to adopt viewpoints that coincide with theirs or with those of a certain political party or belief.
+Many have decided that it is their job to persuade readers and viewers to adopt viewpoints that coincide with theirs or those of a certain political party or belief.

 That is not the way I learned how to practice journalism.